 For this reason Nation Builder, along with 95 donors and NPO entities, embarked on an exercise to clarify and develop Best Practice Standards.
 They attended a variety of stakeholder interviews, committee meetings of funders and NPOs in their own sector as well as many collaborative engagements in three different provinces, looking at two specific problems.
 Firstly, the financial side; this involved studying the funding of overheads, organisational excellence, capacity for development and reporting on finances in a mutually acceptable way.
 Secondly, they investigated the reporting side; the administrative burden of having to report to a number of different funders in as many different ways.
 They found misconceptions and a lack of understanding existed between the donor and NPO communities.

 Guidelines were required to assist participants to understand the partnership process as well as principles to underpin this process.
 It is hoped this will lead to standardised reporting methods, mutual financial partnerships, healthy partnerships between NFPs and funders, professionalisation of the development sector and a strengthening of the collaborative impact that is occurring.

-In October 2020 there will be a beta launch of Nation Builder products with a final external launch in February 2021.
-You are invited to contact our offices if you would like to be a part of either of these.
 The ultimate aim is for every business and NPO to report effectively in order to gain an accurate picture of the impact being made.
 No business is too small to assist in developing our nation.
 In the words of Anita Roddick: “If you think you’re too small to have an impact, try going to bed with a mosquito!”

-This talk was delivered at Nation Builder’s 6th annual In Good Company conference (September 2020) which looked at “building back better.”
+This talk was delivered at Nation Builder’s 6th Annual In Good Company Conference (September 2020) which looked at “building back better.”